tarwn/lessthandot-hugo/blogs/content/posts/2011-12-06-shared-connections-new-level-of.md

 The new connection wizard has not changed much.
 Follow the steps to create the connection as you would normally.
 In this example, ADO.NET connections were created.

-Once you’ve created a connection, you will see the connections start to show in the Connection Managers window.
+Once you've created a connection, you will see the connections start to show in the Connection Managers window.